Harry Knowlman

 about harry knowlman

-He has been self-employed, and carried out or overseen all functions of management and operations in his businesses, for over 25 years.
+He was self-employed, and carried out or overseen all functions of management and operations in his businesses, for some 35 years.
 He owned and operated a house design and construct business for 12 years, then after retiring from construction owned and ran a successful property development business, specializing in residential land subdivision and multi-residential projects.

-Since being called to the bar Harry has been involved in a wide range of matters including contract, consumer, planning, employment, construction, and professional liability disputes, and appeared in the Court of Appeal, the Supreme Court, the District Court, the Planning and Environment Court, and QCAT.
+As a barrister, Harry was involved in a wide range of matters including contract, consumer, planning, employment, construction, and professional liability disputes, and appeared in the Court of Appeal, the Supreme Court, the District Court, the Planning and Environment Court, and QCAT.

-He naturally has a particular interest in building and construction, planning, property, and commercial law, and also accepts briefs in insurance, consumer and trade practices, and succession.
+He naturally maintains a particular interest in building and construction, planning, property, and the law generally.

 DOWNLOAD CV